earlyxpian/earlyxpian.github.io/eng/octavius.md

 * Graeme Wilber Clarke (translated ~1974)
   * "The Octavius of Marcus Minucius Felix", volume 39 of ["Ancient Christian Writers" series](ancientchristianwriters.html) (published 1974)
 * David Bercot/Jeleta Eckheart (translated ~1989)
-  * ["We Don't Speak Great---We Live Them!"](https://books.google.com/books?id=SKxjMnUFmAoC), published by Scroll Publishing (published 1989)
+  * ["We Don't Speak Great Things---We Live Them!"](https://books.google.com/books?id=SKxjMnUFmAoC), published by Scroll Publishing (published 1989)
     * This book contains a major revision of the translation by Robert Ernest Wallis.
 The revision involves a update of the language as well as a rearrangement of the order of the material.